-Pretty pillow numéro deux of our French Pillow Trio features a French word in its name: appliqué.
+Pretty pillow numéro deux in our French Pillow Trio features a French word in its name: appliqué.
 Derived from the French verb “appliquér,” meaning “to put on or apply,” appliqué does exactly that, putting one fabric onto another as a decorative embellishment.
-We’ve created two appliqué templates you can download, one for either side of the pillow.
+We’ve created two free appliqué templates you can download, one for either side of the pillow.
 Use them to display your mood: “Oui” — “Yes! it’s a great day.” or “Non” — “No, perhaps you should sit this one out.”

 Soft pom pom trim adds a touch of understated fashion fun.
 You’ll notice the poms are a charcoal gray rather than a true black.
 This softens the sharp contrast of a black and white palette.

 A corner pattern is also offered as a free download to help achieve a precise fussy cut for all eight accents.
 As mentioned above, templates are also offered for the front/back “Oui” and “Non” appliqués.

 Of course, you could pick a bold font and generate your own word pairing, perhaps Bonjour and Au Revoir (Hello/Goodbye) or Pour Vous and Pour Moi (For You/For Me).
 Flip the pillow each day for a new message!

 Our pillow finishes at approximately 16″ x 16″, excluding the poms, and is designed with a loose fit to allow a “karate-choppable” softness.

 Sewing Tools You Need

 - Satin Stitch foot; optional but good for appliqué

 - ½ yard of 44″+ wide 7 oz canvas or similar for the pillow front and back panels; we used 54″ 7 oz Duck Canvas in White by James Thompson

 - ½ – ¾ yard of 44″+ wide cotton fabric for the corner accents; we used a scrap from our stash